Big Tech faces 'major' EU law on hate speech, disinformation

 The EU reached a separate agreement last month on its so-called Digital Markets Act, a law aimed at reining in the market power of tech giants and making them treat smaller rivals fairly.

-The EU’s earlier groundbreaking law — the General Data Protection Regulation — set the global standard for data privacy protection, though it has faced criticism for not being effective at changing the behavior of tech companies.
-Much of the problem with GDPR centers on the fact that a company’s lead privacy regulator is in the country where its European head office is located, which for most tech companies is Ireland.
+And in 2018, the EU’s General Data Protection Regulation set the global standard for data privacy protection, though it has faced criticism for not being effective at changing the behavior of tech companies.
+Much of the problem centers on the fact that a company’s lead privacy regulator is in the country where its European head office is located, which for most tech companies is Ireland.

-Irish regulators have opened dozens of investigations into Facebook, Google and other Silicon Valley companies since GDPR took effect in 2018, but have only issued judgements for a handful.
-Critics say the the problem is understaffing but the Irish regulator says the cases are complex and time consuming.
+Irish regulators have opened dozens of data-privacy investigations, but have only issued judgements for a handful.
+Critics say the the problem is understaffing, but the Irish regulator says the cases are complex and time consuming.

-EU officials have learned from that experience and will make the bloc’s executive Commission the enforcer for the DSA and DMA.
+EU officials say they have learned from that experience and will make the bloc’s executive Commission the enforcer for the Digital Services Act and Digital Markets Act.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.